 - Define the term "attitude" and identify the mechanisms behind attitude change.

-- Discuss the cognitive and affective theories/components linked to stereotypes, prejudice, and discrimination.
+- Analyze the cognitive and affective theories/components linked to stereotypes, prejudice, and discrimination.

 - Identify the basic properties and factors involved in interpersonal attraction and the formation and maintenance of relationships.